Please click to view.

 Signs & Symptoms

-Large, round, red patches, with bumpy, scaling edges occur in the groin and may extend down the inner thigh or onto the belly or buttocks areas.
-Jock itch is usually not present in the genital area.
-It is usually a very itchy rash.
+Large, round plaques (raised areas of skin larger than a thumbnail) with bumpy, scaling edges occur in the groin and may extend down the inner thigh or onto the belly or buttocks areas.
+In lighter skin colors, the border can be pink or red, whereas in darker skin colors, it can be dark red, purple, brown, or grayish.
+Jock itch is usually not present on the genitals.
+It is usually very itchy.

-Over-the-counter antifungal creams such as miconazole (eg, Monistat®), clotrimazole (Lotrimin®), or tolnaftate (Tinactin®) are very effective.
-Apply it twice a day until a few days after the rash seems to be gone, which usually takes about 2–3 weeks.
+Over-the-counter antifungal creams such as miconazole (eg, Micatin), clotrimazole (eg, Lotrimin AF), terbinafine (eg, Lamisil), or tolnaftate (Tinactin) are very effective at treating jock itch.
+Apply the cream to each plaque and to the skin 2 cm beyond the border of the affected skin twice daily for 2-3 weeks.
 You may still see flat, brown areas of discoloration for several weeks, but these do not need to be treated as long as there is no longer itching or bumps and scales in the area.

 Reinfection can be prevented.
-Keep the area cool and dry by drying the body thoroughly after bathing and wearing loose cotton clothing.
+Keep the area cool and dry by drying the body thoroughly after bathing and by wearing loose cotton clothing.
 Wash your clothing and linens in hot water.
-If you think you also have athlete’s foot, use a separate towel for your feet and try to keep your feet dry as well, by avoiding wearing shoes for long periods or wearing loose-fitting shoes.
-Clean your bath/shower with bleach and floors with an appropriate cleaner to kill any fungal spores.
-You should also avoid sharing clothing and wear footwear in public bathrooms/showers and gyms.
-Skin folds can be a continually moist environment that aids growth of this fungus.
-If this is a recurrent problem for you, it may help to lose weight.
+If you think you also have athlete’s foot, use a separate towel for your feet and try to keep your feet dry by avoiding wearing shoes for long periods and by treating shoes with antifungal powder.
+Clean your bath / shower with bleach and floors with an appropriate cleaner to kill any fungal spores.
+You should avoid sharing clothing with others, and you should wear footwear in public bathrooms, showers, and gyms.

-If you see no improvement after 2 weeks of self-care, see your doctor.
+If you see no improvement after 2 weeks of self-care, see a medical professional.